stephenh/stephenh.github.com/_posts/2014-01-27-database-as-a-queue.markdown

 Furthermore, I think this approach generalizes to other resources besides the queue.
 Whenever possible, I prefer for my web applications to talk to as few external resources as possible--that includes email servers, queue servers, 3rd party SOAP services, etc.

-For example, sending emails on the request thread--will work 99% of the time, but when it doesn't, the user sees an error.
+For example, sending emails on the request thread: this will work 99% of the time, but when it doesn't, the user sees an error.
 And if instead you send email from a background thread, you risk it being lost if the machine goes down.
 Or you could just shove the email into the database and let a polling worker send it.

 Besides the simplification (much easier to test the web UI if it just talks to the db; less services to fake out), you're essentially building in durability to your system.